Creating session report templates

 2. Click Session Categories.

-You will see a complete list of existing session types, including:
+You will see a complete list of existing session categories, including:

 • Category Name